xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

      ISubject<TSource, TResult> subject)
 ```

 `Multicast` is a powerful low-level operator that's used to create other operators.
 All the `Publish` versions use `Multicast` in their implementations.
-For example, this implementation from the Rx source code for the Publish overload creates a BehaviorSubject for ConnectableObservable:
+For example, this implementation from the Rx source code for the Publish overload creates a `BehaviorSubject` for `ConnectableObservable`:

 ```C#
 virtual IConnectableObservable<TSource> Publish<TSource>(